PV5667/pytorch-implementations/README.md

  Introduced Network in Network (NiN) modules for CNNs.
 Uses two auxiliary branches for predictions during training to combat gradient loss.
 During evaluation, only one branch is used.

 # Upcoming
+GoogLeNet
+- Resolve the issue around how to use certain branches for training only.

 Faster R-CNN
 - Need to Implement:
 - Feature Pyramid Network (hopefully actual architecture will be easy to code )